Mekelle 70 Enderta FC: Name and logo

 The team is named after the city it was founded in, Mekelle 70 Enderta (the capital of the northern Tigray Region of Ethiopia).

 The Club logo is a red circle, inside the circle are 2 red lions, in the middle that have Hawelti Semaetat statue, and at the top the castle of king Yohannes IV which are found in the city of Mekelle.

-Grounds
+Stadium

-The team plays its home games in Tigray International Stadium in Mekelle, Ethiopia.
+Mekelle play their home games at the Tigray International Stadium in Mekelle, Ethiopia.
 The stadium has a 60,000 capacity.

 Derby

-The club plays in the "Tigray Derby" with fellow Tigray Region club Welwalo Adigrat University FC. and Fasil City which is believed to be an arch rival.
+Mekelle play in the "Tigray Derby" with fellow Tigray Region club Welwalo Adigrat University FC. and Fasil City which is believed to be an arch rival.
 The derbies enjoy relatively large attendances.